Norwood Park Township, Illinois: History

+19th Century

+Norwood Park township was created in 1874 from parts of Jefferson Township, Leyden Township, Maine Township, and Niles Township.

+Most of Norwood Park township was annexed to Chicago in 1893.
+The rest of the township did not vote for annexation into the city, becoming surrounded by Chicago.

+20th Century

 After World War II a housing complex called Thatcher Homes was built to accommodate war veterans and their families.
 The complex was demolished around 1955.
 Serial killer John Wayne Gacy lived in the township, killing his 33 victims at his home and burying most of the bodies in its crawlspace.

+21st Century

 The existence of Norwood Park Township, and its geography of unincorporated and disjointed sections, has led to several calls to abolish not just Norwood Park, but also all of the remaining townships in Cook County.
 In 2011, shortly after her election, Cook County Board President Toni Preckwinkle set a goal of eliminating all unincorporated land in the county by the end of the decade.
-The township doesn't pay taxes to the rest of the county for issues such as police, but are still receiving county police protection, putting an extra financial burden to the rest of the county's taxpayers.
+The township does not pay taxes to the rest of the county for issues such as police, but are still receiving county police protection.
 In 2022 it was proposed by the Chicago magazine to have Norwood Park Township be annexed by the city of Chicago, along with 12 other villages, cities and townships that also border Chicago's city limits.

 During the 2021 Township Supervisor election, one of the key campaign issues was that Norwood Park Township was the last township in Cook County that did not have a website.
 Following his re-election to a sixth term, Township Supervisor, Tom Lupo, prioritized the creation of one which was up in October 2021.
 It was also uncovered by a government watchdog group, Truth in Accounting, that Norwood Park Township had several major discrepancies in its budget, leveling accusations of either corruption or ineptitude to the 5 term incumbent Lupo.
 For example, the township's General Assistance Fund spends $89,400, while only receiving revenues of $5,150, resulting in a $84,250 deficit, in a township with only $124,979 on hand.
 Another pressing issue during this election was the aging Pennoyer School District 79.
-Built in 1956, the high school hasn't seen any major renovations, is beyond its 25-year life expectancy, and still has its original lead piping.
+Built in 1956, the high school has not seen any major renovations, is beyond its 25-year life expectancy, and still has its original lead piping.
 Two prior efforts to renovate the school, in 2018 and 2020, failed to pass their referendums due to the steep $25 million and $10.9 million price tag that would result in a new tax.
 The proposed $7.9 million renovation in 2021 also failed, with 53% of voters rejecting it.